-The above calculation is added to the scores from wet injury accidents, SCANNER, trend analysis and road classification to determine the overall score for the scheme.
+43 The above calculation is added to the scores from wet injury accidents, SCANNER, trend analysis, road classification and visual condition to determine the overall score for the scheme.
 With this overall score, it is possible to compare schemes and set priorities in an objective manner.